 A collection of our best scone recipes and tips for making the perfect scones for your next high tea.

-Annually held, the Australian Grand Dairy Awards are testament to the fresh and delicious produce that flavours the country’s big, light and fluffy cloud-like scones.
-Now, a homemade favourite, the old-fashioned comfort food is from Scotland and made with unleavened oats and cooked over an open fire.
+All hail the homemade favourite, the old-fashioned comfort food- the scone.
+This classic high tea staple was originally from Scotland, and was made with unleavened oats and cooked over an open fire.
 Unlike today’s handheld scones, they were the size of a medium-sized plate and so had to be cut like a cake before being served.
 Since, it has spread beyond its Scottish origins and become popular throughout the United Kingdom where it now is the centrepiece of a classier affair.

 A Devonshire or Cream Tea is a light afternoon meal, consisting of tea taken with a combination of scones, clotted cream (thick cream), and jam.
 ‘Devonshire Tea’ originates from the county of Devon in England, where it is a local specialty, hence the name.
 In Australia, scones are typically split in two, then spread with jam and topped with a dollop of double thick cream.
-However the method in Devon is to cover each half with clotted cream first and then add strawberry jam on top.
-Whipped cream and any other jam flavour is not usually acceptable and milk should be taken in your tea.
+However, the method in Devon is to cover each half with clotted cream first and then add strawberry jam on top.
+Whipped cream and any other jam flavour is not usually acceptable.

 The scone: The hero of the Devonshire Tea takes many gorgeous forms.